simdjson/simdjson/doc/basics.md

 We recommend against creating many `std::string` or many `std::padding_string` instances in your application to store your JSON data.
 Consider reusing the same buffers and limiting memory allocations.

+By default, the simdjson library throws exceptions (`simdjson_error`) on errors.
+We omit `try`-`catch` clauses from our illustrating examples: if you omit `try`-`catch` in your code, an uncaught exception will halt your program.
+It is also possible to use simdjson without generating exceptions, and you may even build the library without exception support at all.
+See [Error Handling](#error-handling) for details.

 Documents Are Iterators
 -----------------------